stream-pi/scripts/README.md

     -c --client-dir     Set custom directory for the client application.
                         This will be a sub-directory under 'install-dir', defaults to 'stream-pi-client/'
+    -s --skip-shortcut  Does not create shortcut in Desktop
 ```

 To customize your installation, pass in one or more options to the script.